 The Wakamatsuri Festival takes place at Kishu Toshogu Shrine.
 From Wakayama Station, take the Wakayama Bus to Wakaura and get off at the Toshogu-mae stop (about 20–25 minutes).
 The shrine is just a short walk from there.
-You can also walk from JR Kimiidera Station, which takes about 30 minutes.
+Alternatively, you can walk from JR Kimiidera Station, which takes about 30 minutes.

 Wakamatsuri Festival